espocrm/documentation/administration/moving-to-another-server.md

 ### Step 7.
 Import your database backup

 First, you have to create a new database with a user in MySQL.
-To import your database from the backup, follow the instuction: https://github.com/espocrm/documentation/blob/master/administration/backup-and-restore.md#step-3-import-database-dump.
+To import your database from the backup, follow these instructions: https://github.com/espocrm/documentation/blob/master/administration/backup-and-restore.md#step-3-import-database-dump.

 ### Step 8.
 Correct EspoCRM configurations